Hello Machine Bros!

 This can be seen in the following image.

-Most likely you are wondering how it affects printing the letter Y that has 60° inclination, one way or another.
+Most likely you are wondering how it affects printing the letter Y that has a 60° inclination.

-By printing this letter, the first way, with supports and a layer height of 0.2mm, the 3D printing would be completed in approximately 1 hour and 45 minutes, using approximately 23 grams of material, in this case PLA.
+By 3D printing this letter, the first way, with supports and a layer height of 0.2mm, the 3D printing would be completed in approximately 1 hour and 45 minutes, using approximately 23 grams of material, in this case, PLA.

 This can be seen in the following image.